PhamDucThinh1995/Focal-Loss/README.md

 # Focal-Loss
-To handle the imbalance data
+To handle the imbalance data and the general case of traditional loss : CE